stakeout55/macOS-11.1-OpenCore-z390-IGPU/README.md

-# macOS-10.15.5-OpenCore-z370-IGPU
+# BigSur 11.1 OpenCore 0.6.4
-This is my working EFI for Catalina 10.15.5 running Opencore.
+This is my working EFI for Catalina 10.15.5 -- 11.1 BigSur running Opencore.
 Hardware consists of:
 * Gigabyte z390 Gaming X
 * 16GB GSkill DDR4 Ram
 * NO GPU